Sparta (ship)

-Ross Sea accident
+Ross Sea incident

-On 16 December 2011 the Sparta sent out a distress signal after it struck a submerged iceberg while fishing for Antarctic cod in the Ross Sea.
-The accident left the vessel holed below the waterline and sinking close to the Ross Ice Shelf and approximately 2,000 nmi south-east of New Zealand.
+On 16 December 2011 Sparta sent out a distress signal after it struck a submerged iceberg while fishing for Antarctic cod in the Ross Sea.
+The incident left the vessel holed below the waterline and sinking close to the Ross Ice Shelf and approximately 2,000 nmi south-east of New Zealand.
 The Royal New Zealand Air Force twice sent Hercules aircraft on seven-hour flights from Christchurch to air-drop equipment.
 (The planes had to refuel at McMurdo Station in Antarctica before returning to base.)
 The air-drops allowed the 32-man crew to pump out the flooded hold, make temporary repairs and stabilise the listing ship.